This is the third part of a multi-post series about the (hi)story of Datsun, Prince and Nissan in switzerland. Check out the other parts HERE

 – 38’800 m2 partially covered car storage area

-And it also shows a photo from the finalized site (or some model, it’s not clear).
+And it also shows a photo from the scale model.
 If you look close enough, you can see a train track left of the main building, to deliver cars and parts directly from the Port of Amsterdam by train.
 The direct train access link is also specificly mentioned in later brochures.

 This scan from the Japanese Nissan Chronicles book shows the swiss import company adress in Urdorf listed in the NMC distribution network with E. Fehlmann as the responsible person and the address in Urdorf.